SSWConsulting/SSW.CleanArchitecture/docs/adr/20230612-use-ef-core-and-specifications-in-commands-and-queries.md

 - ✅ Easy to load Aggregate Roots
 - ✅ Allows Unit testing of Commands and Queries
-- ✅ Queries can be reused
+- ✅ Specifications can be reused for queries
 - ✅ Specifications can be individually unit tested
-- ❌ Inefficient data retrieval and the whole entity needs to be loaded from the database
-- ❌ Query logic is abstracted away
+- ❌ Cannot efficiently project onto DTO.
+Ardalis.Repository executes the query internally and returns back full entity.

 ### 2. EF Core + Specifications

 - ✅ Easy to load Aggregate Roots
-- ✅ Queries can be reused
+- ✅ Specifications can be reused for queries
 - ✅ Specifications can be individually unit tested
-- ✅ Efficient data retrieval
+- ✅ Can efficiently project onto DTO
-- ❌ Commands/Queries Cannot be unit tested
+- ❌ Commands/Queries cannot be unit tested
 - ❌ Dependency on EF Core added to Application

 ### 3. EF Core